jixuni/React-Recipes/README.md

 Recipes is a simple component base App that grabs recipes from a Api and display the most popular recipes on the page.

+# UDPDATE !!!

+The Food2Fork recipe has been deprecated, so using another api a developer has created to desplay the data.
+List of availabel items to search for recipe [search queries](https://forkify-api.herokuapp.com/phrases.html)

 ### Installing

 Clone repo